|

 Our own two foundation does went on to produce many more generations

-lowering the area's annual fire danger fuel loads.
-We still sell
+fire danger fuel loads.

-customers as well.
+and to international customers as well.

 As for the two small white kid figures who once barely stood out